bhisaac/5eFP/5eFP-SRD.md

 **Cold Aura.** While it's alive, the ice troll generates an aura of bitter cold that fills the area within 2 squares of it.
 At the start of the ice troll's turn, all nonmagical flames in the aura are extinguished.
 Any creature that starts its turn within 2 squares of one or more ice trolls takes cold damage.

-### Actions

-**Bite.** The ice troll deals either piercing or cold damage on a successful bite, whichever damage type is least resisted by the target.

-**Claw.** The ice troll deals either slashing or cold damage on a successful claw, whichever damage type is least resisted by the target.
+**Cold Attacks.** The ice troll's bite and claw attacks deal cold damage in addition to its listed damage type.
+When a successful bite or claw deals damage, it always deals damage with the type that is least resisted by the target.

 ## Monsters (U)